kevinwongwc95/plushcare_flight/README.md

 Used to select Departure date and Returning flight date.
 Through an `onChange` function passed as props, the state in `App.jsx` is updated to reflect the current values in the fields.

 #### `FlightSelector.jsx`
-Displays in a table view the information about each flight returned when clicking the search button which fills the state with a json object of the response from a GET request.
-When clicking the buttton to book a flight it calls the `bookFlight`, which will then initiate a POST request with the flight_id of the flight associated with the button id, which is the same as the flight_id.
+Displays in a table view the information about each flight returned when clicking the search button which fills the state with a JSON object of the response from a GET request.
+When clicking the button to book a flight it calls the `bookFlight`, which will then initiate a POST request with the flight_id of the flight associated with the button id, which is the same as the flight_id.

 #### `Confirmation.jsx`
 Rendered when the post request has returned successfully with information and updated `flightBookedConf` state variable.
 The component displays the basic information from the result of the post request.

+#### `TotalCost.jsx`
+Displays the total cost of the flight based on the seats selected and the price per seat of the flight selected.

 ## State variables & Management